Tsunami014/3D-Map/theory/DEVELOPMENT.md

 # Project overview
-This project aims to provide users with an overview of a city, specifically for finding where a city they would like to live.
-This will be achieved through displaying a 3D map of the city containing elevation, roads, greenery and points of intrest in addition to the price of an apartment and the amount of money the government has.
-This could be a new feature for a real estate website.
+This project aims to provide users with an overview of a city, specifically for finding where in a city they would like to live.
+The program will accomplish this through displaying desirable factors of a city of the users choosing; including elevation, roads, greenery, water features and points of interest, in addition to the price of an apartment and the amount of money the government has.
+These desirable factors will help users decide how suited to the city they will be, in addition to how much they want to live there.
+This could be a new feature for a real estate website or software.
 # Requirements definition
 ## Functional requirements
 1. The system must display 3D data about a city, such as elevation, roads, and other points of interest